-A musician as well as master artisan, Benoît Rolland’s life is dedicated to music and to developing the French tradition of fine bow making.
-Born and
+educated in France, where he began to make bows more than 46 years ago, Benoît Rolland now resides in Boston, Massachusetts.
+A musician as well as master artisan, Benoit's life is dedicated to music and to developing the French school of fine bow making.

-For Benoît, bow making is as much a philosophy as a creation, and this is reflected in his life path.
+For Benoit, bow making is as much a philosophy as a creation, and this is reflected in his life path.
 With perfect pitch, he learned to read and write

 music as though he was learning language.
 Before turning to the vocation of bow making, music and performance were integral parts of his life.
 He developed early musical skills at